cocos/cocos-docs/en/asset/render-texture.md

 # Render Texture

 A render texture is a texture on the GPU.
-Usually we set it to the camera's **target texture**, so that the content illuminated by the camera is drawn to the texture via an off-screen `frambuffer`.
+Usually, we set it to the camera's **target texture**, so that the content illuminated by the camera is drawn to the texture via an off-screen `frambuffer`.
 This can typically be used to create car mirrors, dynamic shadows, etc.

 ## Creating a RenderTexture